Postdoctoral Fellow – Aging in Cancer

 - Attend and present findings to the scientific community in conferences

 - Mentor and train graduate and undergraturate students

 - Write manuscripts, postdoctoral fellowships and assist with other funding applications

 Credentials and Qualifications:

 - MD or PhD, preferably not received more than two years ago

 How to Apply:

 Interested applicants should send a single PDF file that includes a cover letter summarizing their research training and accomplishments, scientific interests and career goals, current CV with publication record, and contact information for three references to Dr. Ana Gomes at [email protected]

 Moffitt Cancer Center and Research Institute is proud to be Florida’s only National Cancer Institute-designated Comprehensive Cancer Center.
 We strive to be the leader in understanding the complexity of cancer through team science and applying those insights for human benefits.
 Every Team Member of Moffitt focuses on our lasting commitment to our mission: To contribute to the prevention and cure of cancer.

-You will be eligible for benefits offered to our Team Members – Medical, Dental, Vision, Paid Time Off, Retirement, Parental Leave and more.
-With a move to Tampa, you may be eligible for relocation allowance.
-Reason to relocate, aside from the sunshine, beaches and year-round outdoor recreation associated with the Gulf Coast of Florida, Tampa is a thriving metropolitan city with unique cultural attractions, low cost of living and a high quality of life.
+Moffitt Postdocs are provided with Free Employee-Only Medical Coverage (dependents at subsidized cost effective upon start date and eligible for Dental, Vision, Paid Time Off, Retirement, Parental Leave and more.
+You may be eligible for relocation assistance per policy.
+Reasons to relocate, aside from the sunshine, beaches and year-round outdoor recreation associated with the Gulf Coast of Florida, Tampa is a thriving metropolitan city, which has become a hub for ground-breaking research, welcoming individuals from around the globe.
+This diverse city is engulfed with rich culture, year-round activities for all, beautiful beaches, amazing cuisine and so much more.
 We strive for work/life balance.